Kong/kong-pongo/README.md

   CASSANDRA     the version of the Cassandra dependency to use (default 3.9) REDIS         the version of the Redis dependency to use (default 5.0.4)

+  PONGO_DOCKER_FILE
+                the dockerfile used to build the pongo testing image PONGO_DOCKER_COMPOSE_FILE
+                the compose file used to run the pongo test harness PONGO_DOCKER_COMPOSE_PROJECT_NAME
+                the compose project name to use (default kong-pongo) PONGO_DOCKER_COMPOSE_NETWORK_NAME
+                the compose network to create (default: pongo-test-network) PONGO_FORCE_BUILD
+                force a rebuild of the pongo test image when using the `build` command

 Example usage:
   pongo run
   KONG_VERSION=1.3.x pongo run -v -o gtest ./spec/02-access_spec.lua